List of NBA Finals Winners Throughout the Years

 • Michael Jordan won six NBA titles and MVP awards.

-• Steve Nash is the only Canadian to win MVP.
+• Steve Nash and Shai Gilgeous-Alexander are the only Canadians to win MVP.

 Let’s take a look at NBA MVP Finals winners throughout the years.